ansible/awx/docs/docsite/rst/administration/ent_auth.rst

    For LDAP authentication, see :ref:`ag_auth_ldap`.

-Azure, RADIUS, SAML, and TACACS+ users are categorized as 'Enterprise' users.
+Azure, SAML, and TACACS+ users are categorized as 'Enterprise' users.
 The following rules apply to Enterprise users:

 - Enterprise users can only be created via the first successful login attempt from remote authentication backend.
 - Enterprise users cannot be created/authenticated if non-enterprise users with the same name has already been created in AWX.